Everett1914/CS325_TSP/Submission_Files/README.md

 the following:  python3 TSP_OPT.py [filename] for the three example problems or python3 TSP_OPT_COMP.py [filename] for the Competition input problems.
 Filename represents the name of the file containing the city data without the extention.
 When the program is executed it will return a file named [filename].txt.tour.
+Competition Time Results file contains the results from our competition runs while the Unlimited Time file holds the solutions to the examples and test-input-4 which had a time of 17min vs the 18s in the competion run.